 'I'm waging a war'

-He said government officials who use their positions to engage in a trade that wrecks the lives of many Filipinos were first on his list.
+Duterte said government officials who use their positions to engage in a trade that wrecks the lives of many Filipinos were first on his list.

-Duterte said he was also offering soldiers and police his "official and personal guarantee" of immunity from prosecution for killings undertaken in the performance of their duties.
+The president said he was also offering soldiers and police his "official and personal guarantee" of immunity from prosecution for killings undertaken in the performance of their duties.

 "From a generation of drug addicts, shall we become a generation of street murderers?"
 Villegas, president of the Catholic Bishops' Conference of the Philippines (CBCP), said in a statement posted on his website.